 - Abdael rejects this approach.
-Part of the reason why he initiated Asran's civil war was because he wanted to use foreign capital to develop Asran.
+Part of the reason why he initiated Asran's civil war was that he wanted to use foreign capital to develop Asran.

 - In Superman: Red Son, the Global Soviet Union rules over the whole world, save the Divided States of America.
-Despite people all over the world living in a socialist utopia, the Americans remain independent, living in a war-torn country, to avoid being ruled over by Big Brother Superman.
+Despite people all over the world living in a socialist utopia, the Americans remain independent, living in a war-torn country, to avoid being ruled over by Shadow Dictator Superman.

-- There's a fairy tale about a starving wolf meeting a well-fed dog.
+- The Wolf and the Dog: An Aesop's myth about a starving wolf meeting a well-fed dog.
 The dog suggests that the wolf might live with him and his master, but then the wolf remarks that there's a bare strip in the fur around the dog's neck - and the dog explains that he's on the chain/leash usually, and his master just let him free temporarily.
 The wolf decides to prefer freedom even if this means he stays hungry.